FDA expected to announce new warning on Johnson & Johnson vaccine related to rare autoimmune disorder

 In 1976, there was a small increased risk of the syndrome after swine flu vaccination, which was a special flu shot for a potential pandemic strain of flu virus.
 A National Academy of Medicine review in 2003 found that people who received the 1976 swine flu vaccine had an increased risk, about one additional case of Guillain-Barré for every 100,000 people who got the swine flu vaccine.
 The exact reason for the link remains unknown.

 The CDC monitors for Guillain-Barré syndrome during each flu season.
-The agency says the data on an association between seasonal influenza vaccine and the illness have been variable from season to season.
+The agency says the data on an association between seasonal influenza vaccine and the illness varied from season to season.
 When there has been an increased risk, it has consistently been in the range of one or two additional cases per 1 million flu vaccine doses administered.
+Studies also suggest that it is more likely that a person will get Guillain-Barré after getting the flu than after vaccination, according to CDC.

 Read more: